 There were no government efforts to address potential discrimination.
-In March newspapers quoted BIPP officials as stating the bureau would seek death sentences for anyone using social media to solicit homosexual acts.
-There were no reports, however, that BIPP sought death sentences in LGBTI cases during the year.
+In March 2016 newspapers quoted PPO officials as stating the bureau would seek death sentences for anyone using social media to solicit homosexual acts.
+There were no reports, however, that PPO sought death sentences in LGBTI cases during the year (see section 1.a.).

 HIV and AIDS Social Stigma